bxlab/cmdb-quantbio/assignments/lab/variant_calling/assignment/index.md

 This information can be found in the sample specific FORMAT fields and the end of each line.
 Check the file header to decide which ID is appropriate.

-Make sure you label the panel appropriately.<br><br>

-#### **Step 3.2**: Genotype quality distribution

-Plot a histogram showing the distribution of genotyping quality at each variant across all samples (as before, if you had 10 variants and 5 samples, you'd have 50 data points).

-This information can be found in the sample specific FORMAT fields and the end of each line.
-Check the file header to decide which ID is appropriate.
-Remember, "genotype quality" is **NOT** the same as "site quality" and is a different part of the VCF line.

-Make sure you label the panel appropriately.<br><br>
+Make sure you label the plot appropriately.
+Use the `scale_x_log10()` option to ggplot2 to scale the x-axis.

+Interpret this figure in two or three sentences in your own words.
+Does it look as expected?
+Why or why not?

+Bonus: what is the name of this distribution?

+<br><br>

-#### **Step 3.3**: Allele frequency spectrum
+#### **Step 3.2**: Allele frequency spectrum

 Plot a histogram showing the allele frequency spectrum (distribution) of the variants in the VCF (this is a per-variant metric, so with 10 variants and 5 samples, you'd only have 10 data points).

 This information is pre-calculated for you and can be found in the variant specific INFO field.
 Check the file header to decide which ID is appropriate.

-Make sure you label the panel appropriately.<br><br>

-#### **Step 3.4**: Predicted effects

-Create a barplot showing the predicted effect(s) of the variants in the VCF (i.e. a bar for each "type" of effect showing the number of variants with that effect).

-In Python, produce a nicely formatted and labeled multi-panel plot (e.g., use `subplots` with multiple rows and columns) describing your variants.<br /><br />Explore each of the following characteristics of the variant genotypes called across all ten yeast samples.
-(Each characteristic will be a subplot in the multi-panel plot).

-This information was added to the VCF by `snpEff` and can be found in the variant specific INFO field.
-Check the file header to decide which ID is appropriate and how to parse the information.

-**NOTE**: We encourage you to consider every possible effect for each variant, but feel free to just grab the first one.

-Make sure you label the panel appropriately.<br><br>
+Make sure you label the panel appropriately.
+Set `bindwidth=0.025` to avoid binning artifacts.

+Interpret this figure in two or three sentences in your own words.
+Does it look as expected?
+Why or why not?

+Bonus: what is the name of this distribution?

+<br><br>

 ## Submission

-1. Bash script that performs read alignment and variant calling/filtering/annotation (**3 points**)
+1. Bash script that performs the explorations of the FASTQ file for exercise 1 (**2.5 points (0.5 per question)**).

- * Read alignment (**1 point**)
- * Variant calling (**1 point**)
- * Filtering and annotation (**1 point**)
-2. VCF file containing the first 100 lines of your filtered/annotated VCF from Step 2.4 (**1 point**)
- * **DO NOT SUBMIT ANY OF THE OTHER VCFS; THEY ARE TOO BIG**
-3. Python script that runs exploratory analysis of VCF from Step 2.4 (**4 points**)
-   * Code to parse VCF file (**2 points**)
-   * Code to produce multi-panel plot (**2 points**)
-4. Nicely formatted and labeled multi-panel plot showing summaries of exploratory analysis (**2 points**)
+2. Bash script that performs the alignments, formatting, indexing, and answers to questions from exercise 2 (**2.5 points (0.5 point per step)**).

+3. Python script to produce the output necessary for plots in Step 3 (**3 points**).

+4. R script to take the output from step 3 and generate figures, which should also be uploaded (**2 points**).

 **Total Points: 10**